Los Angeles & California · Telehealth

 Gender Dysphoria & Transition Support

-Therapy support for trans, nonbinary, and gender-expansive people navigating social or medical transition, embodiment, and the relational dimensions of gender identity.
+Therapy support for trans, nonbinary, and gender-expansive people, including deepening embodiment, identifying gender affirming resources, and understanding the relational dimensions of gender identity.

 Gender

-We also work with LGBTQ+ people navigating religious or spiritual communities, those who have experienced religious trauma, and people navigating family systems where their identity is not affirmed.
+We also work with queer, trans, nonbinary and intersex people navigating religious or spiritual communities, those who have experienced religious trauma, and people navigating family systems where their identity is not affirmed.
 We do not ask you to choose between your culture, your family, and yourself.
-We help you figure out what you actually want — and what you can actually live with.
+We help you figure out what you actually want, and what you can actually live with.

 Trans, Nonbinary & Gender-Expansive

-Holding the intersection of racial, cultural, and LGBTQ+ identity with care.
+Holding the intersection of racial, cultural, and LGBTQ+ identity with intentionality.

 Queer Teens (Ages 13+)